David Leebron: Rice University

 Leebron became the 7th President of Rice University on the first of June in 2004.

-Under Leebron’s leadership, the campus has added two new residential colleges; the 10-story BioScience Research Collaborative, where scientists and educators from Rice and other Texas Medical Center institutions work together; a new recreation and wellness center; an additional food servery; a central campus pavilion that serves as a meeting and study place; an updated sports arena; a new physics building; and the Public Art Program, a presidential initiative that has added art across campus, although the University suffered a disappointing setback when merger talks between Baylor College of Medicine and Rice stalled.
+Under Leebron’s leadership, the campus added two new residential colleges; the 10-story BioScience Research Collaborative, where scientists and educators from Rice and other Texas Medical Center institutions work together; a new recreation and wellness center; an additional food servery; a central campus pavilion that serves as a meeting and study place; an updated sports arena; a new physics building; and the Public Art Program, a presidential initiative that added art across campus, although the University suffered a disappointing setback when merger talks between Baylor College of Medicine and Rice stalled.

-As president, Leebron has pushed the creation of a vision for the University, called the Vision for the Second Century.
+As president, Leebron pushed the creation of a vision for the University, called the Vision for the Second Century.
 Leebron set forth a plan for expansion, calling for opinions from the Rice community.
-The vision calls for expanding the undergraduate body to around 3800, adding two more residential colleges and expanding the current ones.
+The vision called for expanding the undergraduate body to around 3800, adding two more residential colleges and expanding the current ones.
 The new students would mostly come from outside Texas, while the number of students from Texas would hold steady at around 1300 students.

 In November 2008, Leebron traveled to Iran as part of an academic tour sponsored by the Association of American Universities.
 On this four-day tour, he visited Sharif University, Iran's top engineering school, where he took part in an open question and answer session with Iranian students.
 Leebron compared his visit to the opening of relations with China during the 1970s.

 On May 26, 2021, Leebron announced that he would resign as President of Rice effective June 30, 2022.